kumahq/kuma/docs/cmd/kumactl/HELP.md

 Flags:
   -h, --help                 help for dataplane-token
       --name string          name of the Dataplane
-      --tag stringToString   required tag values for dataplane (split values by comma to provide multiple values) (default [])
+      --proxy-type string    type of the Dataplane ("dataplane", "ingress") --tag stringToString   required tag values for dataplane (split values by comma to provide multiple values) (default [])
-      --type string          type of the Dataplane ("dataplane", "ingress")

 Global Flags:
       --config-file string   path to the configuration file to use